mstksg/nonempty-containers/README.md

 Unlike similar packages (see below), this package is defined to be a *drop-in replacement* for the *containers* API in most situations.
 More or less every single function is implemented with the same asymptotics and typeclass constraints.
-Extensive test suite is provided to ensure that the behavior of functions are identical to their original *containers* counterparts.
+An extensive test suite (with 457 total tests) is provided to ensure that the behavior of functions are identical to their original *containers* counterparts.

 Care is also taken to modify the interface of specific functions to reflect non-emptiness and emptiness as concepts, including: